Cookies on this website

 Examining patient pathways and workforce implications of NHS 111 Online.

-Catherine presented the ‘The Remarkable invisibility of NHS 111 online’ at the BSA Medical Sociology Conference in Lancaster in September and the paper has now been published in the Sociology of Health and Illness.
+Catherine presented the ‘The Remarkable invisibility of NHS 111 online’ at the BSA Medical Sociology Conference in Lancaster in September 2022 and in November 2022 for the Nuffield Department of Primary Care Health Sciences seminar series.
+This paper has been published in the Sociology of Health and Illness and is available here.
 We also described issues encountered conducting this research in our paper ‘Infrastructure challenges to doing health research “where populations with the most disease live” in Covid times—a response to Rai et al’ published in BMC Medical Research Methodology.

 If you would like more details about this study please contact catherine.pope@phc.ox.ac.uk